ISISNeutronMuon/SScanSS-2/docsrc/idf.rst

-aperture_lower_limit array of floats                    Required                 Horizontal and vertical lower limit of jaws aperture_upper_limit array of floats                    Required                 Horizontal and vertical upper limit of jaws beam_direction       array of floats                    Required                 Normalized vector indicating the direction of beam from source beam_source          array of floats                    Required                 Position of the beam of beam positioner           string                             Optional (None)          Name of positioner the jaws are attached to. visual               :ref:`visual object`               Required                 Visual representation of object
+aperture_lower_limit array of floats                    Required                 Horizontal and vertical lower limit of jaws aperture_upper_limit array of floats                    Required                 Horizontal and vertical upper limit of jaws beam_direction       array of floats                    Required                 Normalized vector indicating the direction of beam from source beam_source          array of floats                    Required                 Source position of the beam positioner           string                             Optional (None)          Name of positioner the jaws are attached to. visual               :ref:`visual object`               Required                 Visual representation of object
 ==================== ================================== ======================== ===========